anbipa/DQRuleDiscovery/README.md

    ```
    - -p: specifies the local:docker ports

-    Run the following command if Minio is running at port 9000 :
+    Run the following command if Minio is running at port 9000 and metadata manager is running at port 8080:

    ```bash
    docker run -p 5050:5000 \